philswatton/philswatton/README.md

 ### Hi there 👋

-I'm Phil, a PhD student at the University of Essex.
+I'm Philip, a PhD student at the University of Essex.

 My research is in the broad realms of measurement, quantitative research methods, statistical programming, public opinion, and elections.
 At present I use R for my own work, but can use Stata and at a push can use Python.
-You can learn more about me and my research on my website which you can find [here](https://philswatton.github.io/)
+You can learn more about me and my research on my website which you can find [here](https://philipjswatton.github.io/)

 On my github page you'll find repositories for my website, side-projects I'm working on, and for online courses I'm taking.